danillotuhumury/klimato-dashing-widget/README.md

 ## Description

-[Dashing](http://shopify.github.com/dashing) widget to display weather from [Yahoo!](http://developer.yahoo.com/weather/) with the use of the [Climacons Font](http://adamwhitcroft.com/climacons/font/).
+[Dashing](http://shopify.github.com/dashing) widget to display weather from [Yahoo!
+Weather](http://developer.yahoo.com/weather/) with the use of the [Climacons Font](http://adamwhitcroft.com/climacons/font/).

 ##Dependencies